Page 1 of 3

 E.

-43. Which of the following agents are classified as macrolides?
+46. Which of the following can be classified as an osmotic laxative?

 A.